Location: 96 miles north of Venezuela in the Caribbean Sea

 Major sports: Cricket, soccer, track & field

 Major Religions: Catholic and Anglican.
-There is a growing Muslim, Jehovahís Witness, and Mormon population.
+There is a presence of Jehovahís Witness and Mormon populations.
+The fastest growing religions are Seventh Day Adventism (St. Andrew's) and Muslim (nation-wide).

 The National Flag of Grenada represents the distillation of a national effort to produce an emblem of a nation that can stand for all time and which incorporates simplicity of form, a pleasing visual quality and is symbolic of the confidence, hope and aspirations of a courageous people accepting the challenge of nationhood.